casoon/dragonfly-docs/docs/getting-started/layout.md

 1. **Prefer Container Queries** - Use container queries for component-based responsiveness
 2. **Consistent Spacing** - Use predefined spacing values for harmonious designs
-3. **Respect Layer System** - Add your own styles in the appropriate layers
+3. **Respect Layer system** - Add your own styles in the appropriate layers
 4. **Mobile First** - Start with the layout for small screens and expand for larger ones
 5. **Semantic HTML** - Use semantic HTML elements for better accessibility